 The updates just keep coming!

-I must admit that I don’t really roll with the times and have quite an old iPhone 5S.
-Although I would dearly love a new smartphone, I would rather buy one outright but just can’t justify the cost.
-Predictably my phone is becoming increasingly slow but the updates keep coming and I can’t upgrade to the new Apple operating system because my phone would end up slower than ever, as discovered by my husband who has just updated!
-In addition, once you’ve updated the operating system, then there’s no going back which is so frustrating!
-Aaaagghhh!!!
+I must admit that I don’t really roll with the times and although have an IphoneX, it’s already quickly becoming outdated.
+Although I would dearly love a new smartphone, I would rather buy one outright and particularly at the moment just can’t justify the cost.
+Predictably my phone is becoming increasingly slow but the updates keep coming and I can’t upgrade to the new Apple operating system because my phone would end up slower than ever, as discovered by His Lordship who has just updated!
+In addition, once you’ve updated the operating system, then there’s no going back which is so frustrating.
+Aaaagghhh!

-App updates are supposed to enhance our use of the device but I am frequently left with more problems afterwards than what I started with.
-Updating the operating system often causes my devices to slow up at a disabling rate.
-Does anyone else have problems when downloading apps or updating the operating system or is it just moi?
+App updates are supposed to enhance our use of the device but consumers are frequently left with more problems afterwards than what they started with.
+Updating the operating system often causes devices to slow up at a disabling rate.
+What’s been your experience?

 So are the updates worth it?

 An increasing number of app updates are pure bug fixes, frequently caused by the previous update.
 Software developers are constantly striving to make the apps bigger, better and smarter than ever before, but at what cost?
-With smartphone manufacturers frequently updating their operating systems and hardware are all these changes really worth it?
+With smartphone manufacturers frequently updating their operating systems and software are all these changes really worth it?
+Are we being held to software ransom with the inability or unwillingness to update bricking our devices or rendering some functions useless?